staticvariablejames/cookie-connoisseur/README.md

 by just registering a new route.

 Additionally,
-Cookie Connoisseur injects in the page's global scope the object `CCoinnosseur`, which currently has only one attribute:
+Cookie Connoisseur injects in the page's global scope the object `CConnoisseur`, which currently has only one attribute:
 -   `mockedDate` <number>: The Cookie Connoisseur implementation of a `Date.now()` mock.
         There are several game mechanics that rely on `Date.now()` advancing normally,